ST. JOHN LUTHERAN CHURCH

 Sunday Mornings @ 8:30AM

-Sunday Evenings @ 7:00pm & Thursday Mornings @ 9:30AM
+Thursday Mornings @ 9:30AM

-Tuesday Mornings @ 6:15AM at Frank's Plumbing
+Tuesday Mornings @ 6:15AM at Gambino’s

-• The Weekly Readings are studied.
+•The Weekly Readings are studied.

 Other instructional classes can be held upon request.